crittermike/hand-me-down-for-google-meet/README.md

-# Google Meet Hand Lower-inator
+# Hand-me-down for Google Meet

 Automatically lower your hand in Google Meet when you start talking